THE MISSION DEFINED

 leave me alone (part one)

-LORD, give us the courage to love people away from their loneliness.
+LORD, give us the courage to love people away from their loneliness, and to bring Your restoring presence into the places where isolation has taken hold.